The Excel OR Function returns TRUE if at least one logical test is evaluated to TRUE and returns FALSE if all logical tests are FALSE.

 How to apply a logical OR to an array in Excel

-It looks like AND, OR, and XOR are not array-friendly functions; if you give them an array, you will get back a single result.
+It looks like AND, OR, and XOR are not array-friendly functions; you will get back a single result if you give them an array.
 What if you want to use an array for testing a condition?
 The easiest way is using the BITOR function.
 Let us see how it works with arrays.

 Binary response: BITOR function

 The BITOR function can process multiple values in an array formula.
 In the example, we want to test two conditions using an array.

 In the array, three values met the criteria: 50, 94, and 51.

 If you want to get boolean results directly, use the following formula:

 You can use the IF function with your array results, giving you an array of 1 and 0 as OR.